GLOBAL MARKETS-Britain's tax backdown bounces stocks and sterling

 SYDNEY, Oct 4 (Reuters) - Asian stocks bounced on Tuesday after Britain scrapped bits of a controversial tax cut plan, tentatively improvingglobal marketsentiment and rallying bonds and the pound.

+Australia's central bank added to that sense of relief in markets, surprising investors by lifting interest rates by a smaller-than-expected 25 basis points, saying they had already risen substantially.
+0#RBAWATCH.

+That pushed the Aussie dollar AUD=D3 down, lifted the S&P/ASX 200 index .AXJO by 3.6% and spurred benchmark 3-year bonds AU3YT=RR for their best day in 13 years.

-In trade thinned by holidays in China and Hong Kong, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1%, led by a 2.5% gain in Australia.
+In trade thinned by holidays in China and Hong Kong, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUSrose 1.7%, led by gains in Australia.

+UK stocks seemed set for a bounce, with FTSE futures FFIc1 up 0.8%.

+"It feels short term it's a little bit oversold," said Geoff Wilson, chief investment officer at Wilson Asset Management in Sydney.

 "The about-face ... will not have a huge impact on the overall UK fiscal situation in our view," said NatWest Markets' head of economics and markets strategy John Briggs.